nostr-wine/filter-relay/README.md

 # filter.nostr.wine Relay Readme
-Last Updated: July 26, 2023
+Last Updated: August 30, 2023

 ## Subscription Required

 The filter.nostr.wine relay now requires a monthly subscription of 10,000 sats per month (with substantial discounts for larger purchases).
 New users who sign up to nostr.wine have 1 month of access included in their purchase.
 Existing nostr.wine users can add time to their filter.nostr.wine account by visiting https://nostr.wine/add-time.
-All existing users as of April 1, 2023 will have continued access till May 1, 2023 without any additional payment.

 ## Quickstart